Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

 If you have users that aren't enrolled for MFA, you can determine what happens when they try to authenticate.
 To control this behavior, use the setting REQUIRE_USER_MATCH in the registry path HKLM\Software\Microsoft\AzureMFA.
 This setting has a single configuration option:

 This setting determines what to do when a user isn't enrolled for MFA.
 When the key doesn't exist, is not set, or is set to TRUE, and the user isn't enrolled, the extension fails the MFA challenge.

 When the key is set to FALSE and the user isn't enrolled, authentication proceeds without performing MFA.
 If a user is enrolled in MFA, they must authenticate with MFA even if REQUIRE_USER_MATCH is set to FALSE.

-You can choose to create this key and set it to FALSE while your users are onboarding, and may not all be enrolled for Azure AD Multi-Factor Authentication yet.
+You can choose to create this key and set it to FALSE while your users are onboarding, and may not all be enrolled for Microsoft Entra multifactor authentication yet.
 However, since setting the key permits users that aren't enrolled for MFA to sign in, you should remove this key before going to production.

 NPS extension health check script

 The Microsoft Entra multifactor authentication NPS Extension health check script performs a basic health check when troubleshooting the NPS extension.
 Run the script and choose one of available options.

 How to fix the error "Service principal was not found" while running